Learnware-LAMDA/Learnware/docs/start/intro.rst

 .. image:: ../_static/img/learnware_paradigm.jpg
    :align: center

-Instead of building a model from scratch, users can submit their requirements to the learnware market, which then identifies and deploys helpful learnware(s) based on the specifications.
-Users can apply the learnware directly, adapt it using their data, or exploit it in other ways to improve their models.
-This process is more efficient and less expensive than building a model from scratch.
+When a user is going to solve a new machine learning task, she can submit her requirements to the learnware doc system, and then the system will identify and assemble some helpful learnware(s) from numerous learnwares to return to the user based on the learnware specifications.
+She can apply the learnware(s) directly, adapt them by her own data, or exploit it in other ways to improve her own model.
+No matter which learnware reuse mechanism is adopted, the whole process can be much less expensive and more efficient than building a model from scratch by herself.

 Procedure of Learnware Paradigm
 ==================================
-- ``Submitting Stage``: Developers voluntarily submit various learnwares to the learnware market, and the system conducts quality checks and further organization of these learnwares.
+- ``Submitting Stage``: Developers voluntarily submit various learnwares to the learnware doc system, and the system conducts quality checks and further organization of these learnwares.
-- ``Deploying Stage``: When users submit task requirements, the learnware market automatically selects whether to recommend a single learnware or a combination of multiple learnwares and provides efficient deployment methods.
-Whether it's a single learnware or a combination of multiple learnwares, the system offers convenient learnware reuse interfaces.
+- ``Deploying Stage``: The user submits her task requirement to the learnware doc system, and the system will identify and return some helpful learnwares to the user based on specifications, which can be further reused on user data.

 .. image:: ../_static/img/learnware_market.svg
    :align: center